-The Draft Thanet Local Plan to 2031 - Preferred Options
+The Thanet Local Plan to 2031 sets out the principal

-Consultation 2015 (paragraph 4.1) sets out the principal functions of, and the stated policy aims for, Thanet's 'Green Wedges':
+functions of, and the stated policy aims for, Thanet's 'Green Wedges':

-- Protect areas of open countryside between the towns from the extension of isolated groups of houses or other development. - Ensure physical separation and avoid coalescence of the towns, retaining their individual character and distinctiveness. - Conserve, protect and enhance the essentially rural and unspoilt character, and distinctive landscape qualities of the countryside that separates the urban areas, for the enjoyment and amenity of those living in, and visiting, Thanet.

-Increase access and usability without compromising the integrity of the Green Wedges.
+- Protect areas of open countryside between the towns from the extension of isolated groups of houses or other development. - Ensure physical separation and avoid coalescence of the towns, retaining their individual character and distinctiveness. - Conserve, protect and enhance the essentially rural and unspoilt character, and distinctive landscape qualities of the countryside that separates the urban areas, for the enjoyment and amenity of those living in, and visiting, Thanet. - Increase access and usability without compromising the integrity of the Green Wedges.

-Map 3: The Thanet Green Wedges Reproduced from The Draft Thanet Local Plan to 2031 - Preferred Options Consultation 2015
+Map 3: The Thanet Green Wedges